Simeon Cloud Terms and Conditions

 4.1 Intellectual Property.
 "Intellectual Property" means any patent, copyright, trademark, trade name, service mark, service name, brand mark, brand name, logo, corporate name, industrial design, any registrations thereof and pending applications therefor (to the extent applicable), any other intellectual property right (including, without limitation, any know-how, trade secret, trade right, formula, conditional or proprietary report or information, customer or membership list, any marketing data, and any computer program, software, database or data right), and license or other contract relating to any of the foregoing, and any goodwill associated with any business owning, holding or using any of the foregoing.

 4.2 Provider Intellectual Property.
-The Parties acknowledge and agree that Provider may use preexisting proprietary computer software, methodology, techniques, software libraries, tools, algorithms, materials, products, ideas, skills, designs, know-how or other intellectual property owned by Provider or its licensors and Provider may also create additional intellectual property, in the performance of the Services (all of the foregoing, the “Provider Intellectual Property”).
-Customer agrees that any and all proprietary rights to the Provider Intellectual Property, as it existed as of the date hereof and as it may be modified or created in the course of providing the Services, including patent, copyright, trademark, and trade secret rights, to the extent they are available, are the sole and exclusive property of Provider, free from any claim or retention of rights thereto on the part of Customer, and Customer hereby assigns to Provider any rights it may have in any of the foregoing.
-Provider agrees that if in the course of performing the Services, Provider incorporates into the Services any Provider Intellectual Property, Provider shall grant to the Customer a nonexclusive, royalty-free, irrevocable, worldwide license to use such item as part of or in connection with the Services only for the purpose as contemplated by this Agreement and only until such time as this Agreement expires or upon early termination.
+The parties acknowledge and agree that Provider may use preexisting proprietary computer software, methodology, techniques, software libraries, tools, algorithms, materials, products, ideas, skills, designs, know-how or other intellectual property owned by Provider or its licensors and Provider may also create additional intellectual property, in the performance of the Services (all of the foregoing, the “Provider Intellectual Property”).
+Customer agrees that any and all proprietary rights to the Provider Intellectual Property, as it existed as of the date hereof and as it may be modified or created in the course of providing the Services, are the sole and exclusive property of Provider, free from any claim or retention of rights thereto on the part of Customer, and Customer hereby assigns to Provider any rights it may have in any of the foregoing.
+Provider agrees that if in the course of performing the Services, Provider incorporates into the Services any Provider Intellectual Property, Provider grants to the Customer a nonexclusive, royalty-free, irrevocable, worldwide license to use such item as part of or in connection with the Services only for the purpose as contemplated by this Agreement and only until such time as this Agreement expires or upon early termination.

 4.3 Customer Intellectual Property.
-The Parties acknowledge and agree that all Intellectual Property of Customer used during the Term of this Agreement and incorporated into the Services, including without limitation, copyright and trademark which are used in the Services (the “Customer Intellectual Property”) shall remain the sole and exclusive property of Customer.
+The parties acknowledge and agree that all Intellectual Property of Customer used during the Term of this Agreement and incorporated into the Services, (the “Customer Intellectual Property”) shall remain the sole and exclusive property of Customer.

-4.5 Not Work for Hire.
-All Work Product performed by Provider in accordance with and during the term of this Agreement shall not be considered a “work made for hire” as defined in the U.S. Copyright laws and International law and shall be owned by the Company unless otherwise stated herein.
+4.4 Not Work for Hire.
+Services and any deliverables made pursuant to the Services shall not be considered a “work made for hire” as defined in the U.S. Copyright laws and International law and shall be owned by the Company unless otherwise stated herein.

 5.1 Fees.
-In consideration of the Services to be provided by Provider to Customer hereunder, Customer shall pay to Provider the amounts specifically set out in the Subscription Order attached hereto and incorporated into this Agreement as though fully stated herein (the “Fees”).
+In consideration of the Services to be provided by Provider to Customer hereunder, Customer shall pay to Provider the amounts specifically set out in the Subscription Order (the “Fees”).
+Payment obligations are non-cancelable, and fees paid are non-refundable except as provided in this Agreement.

 5.2 Payments.
 Provider shall invoice Customer as set out in the Subscription Order.
 Invoices shall be due and payable on the first day of each Subscription period.
 Except as provided herein, any amounts not paid by Customer when due to Company shall be subject to interest charges, from the date due until paid, at the rate of one- and one-half percent (1.5%) per month or the highest interest rate allowable by law (whichever is less), payable monthly.
-If any amounts due to Company from Customer become thirty (30) days past due for any reason, Company may at its option and without further notice withhold further Services until all invoices have been paid in full, and such withholding of Services shall not be considered a breach or default of any of Company’s obligations under this Agreement..
+If any amounts due to Company from Customer become thirty (30) days past due for any reason, Company may at its option and without further notice withhold further Services until all invoices have been paid in full, and such withholding of Services shall not be considered a breach or default of any of Company’s obligations under this Agreement.
+Customer agrees to pay all reasonable legal fees and other costs and expenses of collection incurred by Provider in connection with Customer’s breach of its payment obligations hereunder.

 6. TERM AND TERMINATION